Learning logic programs by discovering higher-order abstractions: Experiments

 \section{Experiments}

-To test our claim that higher-order refactoring can improve learning performance, our experiments aim to answer the question: \begin{description} \item[Q1] Can higher-order refactoring improve predictive accuracies and reduce learning times? \end{description} To answer \textbf{Q1}, we compare the learning performance of an ILP system with and without the ability to use as BK abstractions discovered by \name{}.
-We use \hopper{} \cite{hopper} because it can learn recursive programs, perform predicate invention, and use higher-order abstractions as BK\footnote{We also considered \metagol{}$_{HO}$ \cite{metaho} which can use higher-order abstractions but needs user-provided metarules which are difficult to obtain \cite{ilp30}.}.
+To test our claim that higher-order refactoring can improve the performance of an ILP system, our experiments aim to answer the question: \begin{description} \item[Q1] Can higher-order refactoring improve predictive accuracies and reduce learning times? \end{description} To answer \textbf{Q1}, we compare the performance of an ILP system with and without the ability to use abstractions discovered by \name{}.
+We use the ILP system \hopper{} \cite{hopper} because it can learn recursive programs, perform predicate invention, and use higher-order abstractions as BK\footnote{We also considered \metagol{}$_{HO}$ \cite{metaho} but it needs user-provided metarules which are difficult to obtain \cite{ilp30}.}.

+To understand the impact of penalising the number of higher-order variables (component (3) in Section \ref{compress}), our experiments aim to answer the question: \begin{description} \item[Q2] What is the impact of penalising the number of higher-order variables on learning performance? \end{description} To answer \textbf{Q2}, we compare \name{} with and without the penalty on the number of higher-order variables.